facebookresearch/ParlAI/parlai/tasks/blended_skill_talk/README.md

 ## BlendedSkillTalkTeacher
 Conversation is between a "free" Amazon Mechanical Turk worker who can speak freely and a "guided" worker who is given 3 suggestions of what to say for each turn.
 This dataset presents the half of the conversation in which the label is the guided worker's utterance.
 Examples include the following special fields:
-- [context_dataset]: If "empathetic_dialogues", a string representing a situation from the EmpatheticDialogues dataset was added to the context.
-If "wizard_of_wikipedia", a WoW topic string was added to the context.
-If "convai2", no additional context was added
+- [context_dataset]: If this string is `'empathetic_dialogues'`, a string representing a situation from the EmpatheticDialogues dataset was added to the context.
+If `'wizard_of_wikipedia'`, a WoW topic string was added to the context.
+If `'convai2'`, no additional context was added
 - [free_turker_message]: The free worker's utterance on the previous turn
 - [guided_turker_chosen_suggestion]: If not blank, specifies the dataset (convai2, empathetic_dialogues, or wizard_of_wikipedia) that the suggestion chosen by the guided worker comes from